 06 of 10

-Most people equate a great place to live by the amount of outdoor activities available, the number of days you can be outside enjoying the weather and easy access to parks, beaches and all things green.Continue to 7 of 10 below.
+Most people equate a great place to live by the number of outdoor activities available, the number of days you can be outside enjoying the weather and easy access to parks, beaches and all things green.Continue to 7 of 10 below.

 07 of 10

 Research the Internet: Using a search engine like Google or Yahoo or MSN, type in the name of the city and "crime statistics by neighborhood".
 Identify the risk of personal and property crimes for a location.
 This should generate some information, depending on the size of the city.
 Most larger urban areas have detailed crime reports, while smaller towns may only have general information.
 Either way, this is a good place to start.
 Contact the Local Police Department: The police department will provide details about a particular area.
 This is probably your best source for information on crime and safety.
 Most police stations will also provide details on how active the community is if they are involved in crime prevention or community policing.Continue to 8 of 10 below.

 08 of 10